5 Best Places to Visit in Portugal

 Feira Da Barcelos

-A town stuck in time, Monsaraz features many medieval houses converted into guesthouses and bed and breakfasts’.
-The town has a medieval castle and keep that dates back to the 14th century.
+A town stuck in time, Monsaraz features many medieval houses converted into guesthouses and beds and breakfasts.
+The town has a medieval castle and keeps that dates back to the 14th century.

 Convento de Cristo